vanphan24/cluster-peering-failover-demo/README-v2.md

 kubectl get secrets --context $dc1
 ```

-14. Copy peering-token-dc2 from dc1 to dc2.
+13. Copy peering-token-dc2 from dc1 to dc2.
 ```
 kubectl get secret peering-token-dc2 --context $dc1 -o yaml | kubectl apply --context $dc2 -f -
 ```

-15. Create Peering Dialer on dc2 using the provided dialer-dc2.yaml file.
+14. Create Peering Dialer on dc2 using the provided dialer-dc2.yaml file.
 Note: This step will establish dc2 as the Dialer and will connect Consul on dc2 to Consul on dc1 using the peering-token.
 ```
 kubectl apply -f  dialer-dc2.yaml --context $dc2
 ```

-16. Export counting service from dc2 to dc1.
+15. Export counting service from dc2 to dc1.

 ```
 kubectl apply -f exportedsvc-counting.yaml --context $dc2
 ```

-17. Apply service-resolver file.
-This service-resolver.yaml file will tell Consul how to handle failovers if the counting service fails locally.
+16. Apply service-resolver file on dc1.
+This service-resolver.yaml file will tell Consul on dc1 how to handle failovers if the counting service fails locally.
 ```
 kubectl apply -f service-resolver.yaml --context $dc1
 ```

-18. If you have deny-all intentions set or if ACL's are enabled (which means deny-all intentions are enabled), set intentions using intention.yaml file.
+17. If you have deny-all intentions set or if ACL's are enabled (which means deny-all intentions are enabled), set intentions using intention.yaml file.

+Note: The UI on Consul version 1.14 not yet recognize peers.
+Therefore apply intentions using the CLI, API, or CRDs.

 ```
 kubectl apply -f intentions.yaml --context $dc2
 ```

-19. Delete the counting service on dc1
+18. Delete the counting service on dc1
 ```
 kubectl delete -f counting.yaml --context $dc1
 ```